-Next fill the vase with clear water and an adequate amount of flower food (check for the ratio water to food on the packaging).
+Next, fill the vase with clear water and an adequate amount of flower food (check for the ratio of water to food on the packaging).

-Cut your flower stems to size at an angle with a clean knife or garden sheers.
-I always hold the flower next to my vase in the right angle to see where to cut.
-Remember cut it a bit long at first, you can always cut it shorter afterwards.
+Cut your flower stems to size at an angle with a clean knife or garden shears.
+I always hold the flower next to my vase at the right angle to see where to cut.
+Remember cut it a bit long at first, you can always cut it shorter afterward.

-Remove all leaves and thorns off the flowers that will fall below the water line.
+Remove all leaves and thorns of the flowers that will fall below the waterline.

 Make sure the flowers are evenly spread and in a loose bouquet keep the same flowers from touching each other: use the filler flowers to keep them apart.
-Of course this rule is obsolete if your are going for a dense, compact posy floral design.
+Of course, this rule is obsolete if you are going for a dense, compact posy floral design.

 I placed my vintage teapot flower arrangement in front of a mirror to double the fun and impact of my centerpiece.